 7. Math riddle

 Math riddle is a brain teaser activity that hones your child’s critical thinking, logical thinking, and deductive reasoning skills.
 Math riddle books or online activity sheets can be used to practice age-appropriate math riddles.
 Make the riddle-solving session enjoyable by motivating your child to prepare riddles for friends and family.
+Again, bear in mind the child’s developmental stage.

 8. Board games